coastland/gsp-dba-maven-plugin/en/recipe/custom-genDialect.md

 </plugins>
 ```

-After adding the configuration, run the GSP plug-in.
+After adding the configuration, run the GSP plugin.
 Entity is generated according to the customized rules.